astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 **Narrative Overview:**
 Geneknow is a completely free and open-source desktop application designed for privacy-preserving genomic risk assessment, enabling clinicians and researchers to analyze genetic data entirely on local hardware without external data transmission.
 Built on a Tauri-based architecture with React frontend, Rust integration, and Python ML backend, it processes formats such as FASTQ, BAM, VCF, and MAF to generate interpretable risk reports for specific cancers including blood, breast, colon, lung, and prostate, with potential for future expansion.

-Key differentiators include its HIPAA-friendly design (not formally HIPAA-compliant), cross-platform support (Windows, macOS, Ubuntu, macOS Intel), and use of LangGraph for orchestrating accurate, reproducible genomic predictions.
+Key differentiators include its cross-platform support (Windows, macOS, Ubuntu, macOS Intel), and use of LangGraph for orchestrating accurate, reproducible genomic predictions.
 By leveraging aggregate statistics databases without storing actual patient data, FASTQs, or any Protected Health Information (PHI), Geneknow ensures complete data privacy while providing clinically relevant insights.
 The application is entirely free to use with no licensing fees, subscription costs, or commercial restrictions.

 This whitepaper outlines Geneknow's architecture, scientific foundation, and value in clinical and research settings.